 Kostas Vekrellis, PhD

-Associate Professor at Biomedical Research Foundation of the Academy of Athens
+Researcher Β (equivalent to Associate professor, Neurobiology) at Center for Basic Research, Biomedical Research Foundation of the Academy of Athens

 Location: Athens, Greece